 What would this look like in real life?
 Let’s say you’re a day-trader who uses a bunch of different exchanges: Binance, Bitfinex, and GDAX.
 You originally invested $70,000 into the platforms to start trading.
 You did pretty well, but you’ve had your fun in the crypto game and took the majority of your money, $100,000, out of the exchanges and put it back into the bank.
 The IRS can see that you put that money into your bank.
 Let’s say you get audited.
 The IRS will say, "show me what you did with that $100,000".
 If you cannot prove that you actually started with $70,000 invested (ie a 70k cost basis), they can apply a zero-cost basis to your $100,000 and charge a capital gains tax on the entirety of it.
 Instead of just the $30,000 gain that you should be taxed on, you will be taxed a percentage of the $100,000.
 This is a very large difference and could be money that you cannot afford to lose.

-To avoid this, it might make sense to use CryptoTrader.Tax which automates the process and provides a complete report of your trades, cost basis, and your total capital gains/loss liability in a matter of minutes.
-If the IRS comes knocking, simply show them the audit packet.
+To avoid this, it might make sense to use CryptoTrader.Tax to automate the entire process.
+CryptoTrader.Tax provides a complete report of your trades, cost basis, and your total capital gains/loss liability in a matter of minutes.
+If the IRS comes knocking, simply show them the audit packet and your tax reports.